-The experienced Sacramento motorcycle accident lawyers at the Crowell Law Offices want both aspiring and established riders everywhere to know the legalities surrounding motorcycling in California so they can stay safe and ride without harassment from law enforcement.
-If you have any questions regarding motorcycle law or your rights after an accident, call us today at (916) 303-2800.
+The experienced Sacramento motorcycle accident lawyers at the Crowell Law Offices want both aspiring and established riders everywhere to know the legalities surrounding motorcycles in California so they can stay safe and ride without problems with law enforcement.
+If you have any questions regarding motorcycle law or your rights after an accident, call us today at 916-303-2800.

 Learning to Ride

 All prospective motorcyclists need to get a learner’s permit from the Department of Motor Vehicles (DMV).
-Individuals under 18 must possess and practice riding with the permit for a minimum of six months before qualifying for a motorcycle license.
-Those 18 and over have no specified practice period that needs to be fulfilled.
+Those younger than 18 must possess and practice riding with the permit for a minimum of six months before qualifying for a motorcycle license.
+Those 18 and older have no specified practice period.
 Riders with learner’s permits cannot ride at night or on the freeway.
 They are also not allowed to carry passengers.

 Motorcycle License Tests

-In order to attain a motorcycle license, riders under 21 must first pass a California Motorcyclist Safety Program training course.
-Riders over 21 have the option of completing a motorcycle rider training course or scheduling a motorcycle driving test.
+To attain a motorcycle license, riders younger than 21 must first pass a California Motorcyclist Safety Program training course.
+Riders older than 21 have the option of completing a motorcycle rider training course or scheduling a motorcycle driving test.

 Riding in from Out-of-State?

-California accepts motorcycle endorsement from other states; however, the Golden State does not accept RiderEd completion cards from other states.
-A rider must have insurance; otherwise, his or her driver’s license may be suspended for a year.
+California accepts motorcycle endorsements from other states; however, the Golden State does not accept rider education completion cards from other states.
+Riders must have insurance; otherwise, their drivers license may be suspended for a year.
 Helmets are required under California Vehicle Code Section 27803.
 Periodic safety inspections are also required by law.
 Neither eye nor ear protection is required.

-Under California law, motorcycles must have turn signals, a muffler, at least one mirror and a maximum sound level of 80dba at a distance of 50 ft.
+Under California law, motorcycles must have turn signals, a muffler, at least one mirror, and a maximum sound level of eighty decibels at a distance of 50 feet.
 The handlebar height must not exceed six inches above the rider’s shoulders.
-Riders who take on passengers must have a passenger seat and footrest.
-There is no age restriction regarding passengers.
+Riders who take passengers must have a passenger seat and footrest.
+There is no age restriction for passengers.

 A Few More Laws

-Furthermore, lane splitting is authorized per California Highway Patrol (CHP).
-There are no statutes that refer to bikers operating two abreast in the same lane, so currently it is permitted.
-Motorcyclists must use their headlight in the daytime if their vehicle was manufactured during or after 1978.
-Finally, motorcyclists are covered under California lemon laws, according to California Civil Code 1793.22(9)(e)(2).
+Furthermore, lane splitting is authorized, according to the California Highway Patrol (CHP).
+No statutes refer to bikers operating two abreast in the same lane, so it’s currently permitted.
+Motorcyclists must use their headlights in the daytime if their vehicle was manufactured during or after 1978.
+Finally, motorcyclists are covered under California lemon laws.

 After a Northern California Motorcycle Crash